soheileghbali/Elastic-Search-Cluster/Node Roles.md

 So, we can change the node type to any of the preceding options, but a node has all the types by default.

+#### Coordinating-only node
+If all three roles (master eligible, data, and ingest) are disabled, the node will only act as a coordination node that performs routing requests, handling the search reduction phase, and distributing works via bulk indexing.